Predicting Exporters with Machine Learning: Results

 \subsection{Models' horse race}

 In Table \ref{tab:horse_race}, we compare measures of standard prediction accuracy across the methods we test.
-For details on how they are constructed, please see Appendix C. In our case, Sensitivity focuses on the ability to predict exporters, i.e., the amount of \textit{true positives}, while Specificity focuses on the ability to predict non-exporters, i.e., the amount of \textit{true negatives}.
-Balanced Accuracy is just an average of Sensitivity and Specificity values.
-AUC (Area Under the Curve) is derived from evaluation of the performance at different classification thresholds, as reported in Figure \ref{fig:diagnostics}, and it is our baseline measure of performance across different models.
-Finally, Precision-Recall is of help in assessing the trade-off between returning accurate results (high precision) vis \'a vis returning a majority of positive results (high recall).
+For details on how these metrics are constructed, please see Appendix C. Briefly, what we can see is that Sensitivity focuses on the ability to predict exporters, i.e., the amount of \textit{true positives}, while Specificity focuses on the ability to predict non-exporters, i.e., the amount of \textit{true negatives}.
+Balanced Accuracy is an arithmetic mean between Sensitivity and Specificity.
+Importantly, the ROC curve (receiver operating characteristic curve) evaluates the predictive performance at different classification thresholds, as reported in Figure \ref{fig:diagnostics}, and it is our baseline measure of performance across different models.
+Finally, Precision-Recall is of help to us in assessing the trade-off between returning accurate results (high precision) vis \'a vis returning a majority of positive results (high recall).

-Immediately, we notice that BART-MIA performs better as it shows an AUC equal to $0.9054$, which is considerably higher than in the case of other methods.
-BART-MIA is in general more able than others to predict both exporters and non-exporters.
-Its overall ability is confirmed by a high value of Balanced Accuracy ($0.77$).
+From Table \ref{tab:horse_race}, we immediately notice that BART-MIA outperforms other methods with an ROC equal to $0.9054$, a value that is considerably higher than in the case of other methods.
+In fact, BART-MIA is in general more able than others to predict both exporters and non-exporters, with a Balanced Accuracy of $0.77$.

 Yet, when we look at Specificity \textit{vis \'a vis} Sensitivity values, we realize it predicts relatively better non-exporters rather than exporters.
-The reason is that the boost in overall prediction accuracy by BART-MIA is largely due to an efficient use of the non-random missing information on smaller firms reporting incomplete financial accounts.
-Yet, as largely expected, smaller firms with partial information are also the ones that are more likely to be non-exporters.
-Therefore, BART-MIA is able to include them in predictions, while other methods simply drop them for lack of data.
-Thus, we observe an increase in Specificity that corresponds to a decrease in Sensitivity\footnote{Indeed, we notice that the share of exporters is $56\%$ when we exclude firms with missing predictors, while we find $26\%$ of exporters in the entire sample tested by BART-MIA.}.
+The reason is that the boost in overall prediction accuracy by BART-MIA is largely due to an efficient use of the non-random missing values on smaller firms reporting incomplete financial accounts.
+See also the specific robustness checks performed in \ref{sec: robustness}.
+As largely expected, smaller firms with partial information are also the ones that are more likely to be classified as non-exporters, because: i) larger size is more likely associated with an export status, and ii) smaller firms do not have to report financial information as complete as it is required to bigger companies.

-Finally, a simple comparison between the prediction accuracies of BART and BART-MIA allows us to quantify what is the gain in considering also missing values.
-Overall, we observe a $14.4\%$ increase in AUC, our baseline measure of prediction accuracy.